Armstrong Siddeley blog

 Armstrong Siddeley 12 HP car 1929

-12 horse-power car, which Armstrong Siddeley introduced as a lower cost model in October 1929.
+Armstrong Siddeley introduced the 12 horse-power car in October 1929 as a lower price car available in just three body styles – tourer, two seater and saloon.
+In the 1920s the cost of road tax in the United Kingdom was based on the HP rating, so a 12 HP car was also less expensive to tax.
 The company had, perhaps wisely, avoided competing in the 12 HP market previously as there were good 12 HP cars made by Austin, Alvis, Lagonda, Morris and others.
+For more information click here 12 horse-power

 The links above take you to the pages on each model.
-In addition, I have added pages on Books about Armstrong Siddeley and vintage Armstrong Siddeley advertisements Advertising Armstrong Siddeley.
-Recently, I have added more information on the technical details of the different models.
-Do have a look.
+In addition, I have pages on Books about Armstrong Siddeley and Advertising Armstrong Siddeley

 Armstrong Siddeley’s Sphinx mascot